How standards evolve without compromising consistency, traceability, or control.

 Operations mature.

-Change is not avoided.
-It is engineered.
+Change is not avoided - it is engineered.

-• Confidence declines.
+• Confidence declines

-This component establishes how standards are:
+This component ensures all standards are:

 • Reviewed